telefonicaid/fiware-sth-comet/doc/manuals/running.md

 DB_URI=1.1.1.1:27771,1.1.1.2:27772,1.1.1.3:27773 ./bin/sth
 ```

 The STH component creates a new database for each [service](http://fiware-orion.readthedocs.io/en/develop/user/multitenancy/index.html).
-The name of these databases will be the concatenation of the DB\_PREFIX environment variable and the service, using an underscore (`_`) as the separator.
+The name of these databases will be the concatenation of the `DB_PREFIX` environment variable and the service name, using an underscore (`_`) as the separator.

-As already mentioned, all this configuration parameters can also be adjusted using the `config.js` file whose contents are self-explanatory.
+As already mentioned, all these configuration parameters can also be adjusted using the `config.js` file whose contents are self-explanatory.

 It is important to note that there is a [limitation](http://docs.mongodb.org/manual/reference/limits/#namespaces) of 120 bytes for the namespaces (concatenation of the database name and collection names) in MongoDB.
 Related to this, the STH generates the collection names using 2 possible mechanisms:

-1. **<u>Plain text</u>**: In case the `SHOULD_HASH` configuration parameter is set to `false` (the default option), the collection names are generated as a concatenation of the `COLLECTION_PREFIX` plus the service path plus the entity id plus the entity type plus '.aggr' for the collections storing the aggregated data.
+1. **<u>Plain text</u>**: In case the `SHOULD_HASH` configuration parameter is set to `false` (the default option), the collection names are generated as a concatenation of the `COLLECTION_PREFIX` configuration parameter, the service path, the entity id, the entity type and the suffix ".aggr" for the collections storing the aggregated data.
 The length of the collection name plus the `DB_PREFIX` plus the database name (or service) should not be more than 120 bytes using UTF-8 format or MongoDB will complain and will not create the collection, and consequently no data would be stored by the STH.
 A warning message is logged in case this happens.
-2. **<u>Hash based</u>**: In case the `SHOULD_HASH` option is set to something distinct from `false`, the collection names are generated as a concatenation of the `COLLECTION_PREFIX` plus a generated hash plus '.aggr' for the collections of the aggregated data.
+2. **<u>Hash based</u>**: In case the `SHOULD_HASH` option is set to something distinct from `false`, the collection names are generated as a concatenation of the `COLLECTION_PREFIX` configuration parameter, a generated hash and the suffix ".aggr" for the collections storing the aggregated data.
 To avoid collisions in the generation of these hashes, they are forced to be 20 bytes long at least.
 Once again, the length of the collection name plus the `DB_PREFIX` plus the database name (or service) should not be more than 120 bytes using UTF-8 or MongoDB will complain and will not create the collection, and consequently no data would be stored by the STH.
+The STH component adapts the hash size to the available characters.
 The hash function used is SHA-512.
-A warning message is logged in case this happens.
+A warning message is logged in case there are not enough available characters for the hash.

-In case of using hashes as part of the collection names and to let the user or developer easily recover this information, a collection named ```DB_COLLECTION_PREFIX + _collection_names``` is created and fed with information regarding the mapping of the collection names and the combination of concrete services, service paths, entities and attributes.
+In case of using hashes as part of the collection names and as a way to let the user or developer easily recover this information, a collection named by concatenating the `DB_COLLECTION_PREFIX` configuration parameter and the text "_collection_names" is created and fed with information regarding the mapping of the collection names and the combination of related services, service paths, entities and attributes.